Oh Woman, Oh Why: Writing and recording

 Paul McCartney wrote "Oh Woman, Oh Why" following instances of fan harassment while he and his family were staying in New York City.
-Sightings of the McCartneys were posted in fanzines and news publications such as Disc and Music Echo, NME, Melody Maker and Billboard, leading to fans showing up outside restaurants and the recording studio to see them.
+Sightings of the McCartneys were posted in fanzines and news publications such as Disc and Music Echo, NME, Melody Maker and Billboard, leading to fans showing up outside restaurants and recording studios to see them.
 Linda McCartney recalled: "Twenty kids would follow us wherever we went.
 Everywhere—hotel, restaurant, studio.
-After awhile, I asked them to lay off, and one of them turned and said, 'Well what the hell did you expect?'
+After a while, I asked them to lay off, and one of them turned and said, 'Well what the hell did you expect?'
 I hadn't expected that."
 Wanting to capture his growing frustrations with fans, McCartney wrote "Oh Woman, Oh Why" during a voyage from Le Havre back to New York, envisioning the song as a "gritty rocker".

 "Oh Woman, Oh Why" was recorded during the sessions for Ram at Columbia Studio B in New York City from 2–3 November 1970.
 On 2 November, McCartney worked on the arrangement with the guitarist Hugh McCracken and the drummer Denny Seiwell, with numerous improvisations, recording it properly the next day.
 The basic track was recorded first, followed by overdubs.
-Both McCartney and McCracken played electric guitar, with the former contributing a straightforward part and the latter playing a slide guitar part partly adopted from the Mick Jagger song "Memo from Turner", from Jagger's 1970 film Performance.
-(Note: Kozinn and Sinclair believe this was not a coincidence, as the "Memo from Turner" single had been released 11 days earlier on 23 October and receiving "ample airplay" on New York FM stations.)
+Both McCartney and McCracken played electric guitar, with the former contributing a straightforward part, and the latter playing a slide guitar part partly adopted from the Mick Jagger song "Memo from Turner", from Jagger's 1970 film Performance.
+(Note: Kozinn and Sinclair believe this was not a coincidence, as the "Memo from Turner" single had been released 11 days earlier on 23 October and was receiving "ample airplay" on New York FM stations.)
 McCartney and McCracken subsequently doubled their guitar parts while Seiwell added shaker and cowbell.
 Overdubbing sessions for McCartney's lead vocal took place from 6–11 December 1970, using the same grit utilised for "Monkberry Moon Delight".

 After choosing "Oh Woman, Oh Why" to be the B-side of the "Another Day" single, further overdubbing sessions took place on 26 January 1971 at A&R Recording Studios in New York City.
 McCartney finished up his lead vocal and added Linda's backing vocals, which were "bounced down and heavily compressed".
 The following day, McCartney decided to record gunshots using a starting pistol and blanks to reinforce the "where'd you get that gun?" line.
-The gunshots were recorded after hours to avoid raising the alarms at A&R. McCartney and the engineer Dixon Van Winkle attempted to record them in A&R Studio A-1, but its 30-foot high ceiling proved too reverberant to record the sounds.
-Van Winkle said: "We practiced a lot so that it wouldn't distort.
-We tried it in different spots, and with different mics.
-During the rehearsals, Paul was photographed by Linda holding the gun with his eyes closed.
+The gunshots were recorded after hours to avoid raising the alarms at A&R. McCartney and the engineer Dixon Van Winkle attempted to record them in A&R Studio A-1, but its 30-foot high ceiling proved too reverberant.
+Van Winkle said: "We practised a lot so that it wouldn't distort.
+We tried it in different spots, and with different mics."
+During rehearsals, Paul was photographed by Linda holding the gun with his eyes closed.
 To avoid distortion, the final overdub of seven shots was recorded in the hallway outside Studio A-2 using a Shure SM57 microphone.
 "Oh Woman, Oh Why" was mixed at A&R on 5 February 1971.